COLLEGE of ENGINEERING

 Where will the team be traveling?

-Since NDSEED's last four projects have been in Bolivia, it is likely that next year's project will also be somewhere in Bolivia.
+Since NDSEED's last five projects have been in Bolivia or Peru, it is likely that next year's project will also be somewhere in Bolivia or Peru.

 When and for how long will the team be traveling?